 Junior School Information

 All students in Years K-5 are taught from all ten Key Learning Areas with the exception that Kindergarten and Year 1 are taught gross motor skills instead of German.
 All students are also taught Christian Life Studies, a subject focused on Christian belief and practice.
-There are three Kindergarten classes which have a maximum of 24 students.
+There are four Kindergarten classes which have a maximum of 24 students.
 All other year levels have three classes, with a maximum of 27 students.

 PE, Music and German are all taught by specialist teachers and children have access to the Trinity Music Program for individual tuition in various instruments.
 Children are encouraged to participate in a variety of activities outside the normal academic curriculum, eg Choir, Chess, Bands, Recorder Group, Dance Groups and various other sporting and general interest clubs.